qunv/webrtc-hubs-state/README.md

 # webrtc-hubs-state
-A demo with multiple room and user video streaming using pion/webrtc library
+A demo with multiple room and user video streaming using pion/webrtc library.

 ## Run
 Move to `cmd` folder.